sriiswathish333/TSF_GRIP_SEPT23-TASK-1/README.md

-TASK-1: PREDICTION USING SUPERVISED ML
+TASK-1: PREDICTION USING SUPERVISED ML - By Srii Swathish R

 Predicting the score of a student based on the number of study hours